Health officials tracing 20th case of coronavirus in the UK

 However, six Britons were among those who were told they could leave on Friday by Spanish authorities because they arrived at the hotel on Monday – after those who tested positive had been taken to hospital.

-The number of people sickened by the virus worldwide hovered around 83,000 on Friday and there were more than 2,800 deaths, most of them in China.
+The number of people sickened by the virus climbed to more than 85,000 globally on Friday and there were more than 2,850 deaths, most of them in China.